KidoniSoftware/kidoni/content/Blogs/learning-git-pt6.md

 ---
-title: Learning Git Internals with Rust - creating tree and commit objects
+title: Learning Git Internals with Rust - Part 6
-description: Part 6 - tree and commit objects
+description: git tree and commit objects
-date: 2024-10-07
+date: 10-07-2024
 tags:
   - git
   - rust
   - programming
   - blog
-draft: true
+draft: false
 ---

 In this blog I continue my journey with Rust and Git, focusing on creating the